 Around Banyuwangi Ethno Carnival venue, locals are allowed to open stalls along the pedestrian.
 It results in a little bazaar.
 There are kiosks selling local products from batik to accessories to handicrafts.
 Food vendors offer drink and meals to hungry spectators.

-After the carnival end, this bazaar is where to go next.
+After the carnival ends, this bazaar is where to go next.
 Lurk around among the food stalls, especially the ones selling Banyuwangi food.
-Banyuwangi dishes are certainly a must try for their uniqueness.
+Banyuwangi dishes are certainly a must-try for their uniqueness.
 Some menus combine two dishes in a way that even Indonesians consider them rather strange.

 Rujak Soto, for example.
 Serves vegetable salad and green curry-like soup “soto” in one bowl.
 Another famous vegetable dish called “pecel” is poured with dark meat soup “rawon”.
 Resulting in a mix of fresh, nutty, meaty, and salty.
 Truly a rainbow of flavor.